sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

     setx MMTF_REDUCED _YOUR_DIRECTORY_\reduced

-Remember to close and reopen the Anaconda Prompt to set the environment variables.
+**Close and reopen the Anaconda Prompt to update the environment variables.**